drybonesification/Meow-pi/README.md

 * Add .env to your .gitignore
 * This is where you'll put environment config stuff.
 Like the url for our db
 * Create API routes, api folder,w/ index.js file
-* Require API route and wire up app.use
+* Require API route and wire up app.use for articles

 # Part 03

 * Articles Model with basic properties
 * and our '/api/articles' with a GET request now returns a hardcoded 10, in order of most recent 'createdAt'
+* We should now be able to use [Postman](https://www.getpostman.com/) and do a GET request to 'localhost:3000/api/articles' and see 10 articles of the more recent come back!

+# Part 04

+* User Model `npm install bcrypt-nodejs`
+* Bcrypt, hashing & storing passwords
+* Users route for login at '/api/users/login'

+# Part 05

+* Configure Passport for JWT and for Local